hoaln/hoaln.github.io/resume.md

 ### Experiences

-***Institue of Battery and Powertrain,Vintech*** (October 2018 to present)
+***Institue of Battery and Powertrain,Vinfast*** (October 2018 to present)

-- Develop firmware for HMI of electric-scooter
+- Design and develop firmware for HMI of electric-scooter
 - Implement engine sound simulator algorithm for EV to enhance driving experiences and passerby awareness
-- Design and implement protocol for firmware upgrade over CAN
+- Design and implement protocol for firmware upgrade over CAN using ISO 15762-2 for all devices in electric scooter.
+- Develop jig to testing hardware of HMI in production.

 ***Military Communication Center, Viettel R&D Institute*** (June 2012 to October 2018)